DarraghReid/eden/TESTING.md

 ## [W3C CSS Validator Services](https://jigsaw.w3.org/css-validator/)

-Intially, I put the site URI through the W3C CSS Validator.
+Initially, I put the site URI through the W3C CSS Validator.
 This flagged 18 errors and hundreds of warnings.
 Most of these were related to the URI "https://cdn.jsdelivr.net/npm/bootstrap@5.0.0-beta1/dist/css/bootstrap.min.css".
 However, some were related to the prefixes added by Autoprefixer.